Ivan Milat: Final years and death

 Prior to his death, Milat wrote a letter to his family asking for his funeral expenses to be covered by the New South Wales government.
 This request was denied by the New South Wales Corrections Minister Anthony Roberts.
 Consequently, his body was cremated, with the costs reimbursed from his prison account.
 In his final days, New South Wales Police stated that their officers visited Milat eight times, both in prison and in the hospital, to try to obtain a confession from him, but he did not confess.
 Various strategies were used during these visits, including different combinations of detectives and the use of recorded interviews with victims' families as an investigative technique, yet no additional information was provided to the police.
 Although Milat never officially confessed, he reportedly admitted to his mother, with whom he had a close bond, that he was responsible for the backpacker murders.

 Additional investigations

 Police maintain that Milat could have been involved in more murders than the seven for which he was convicted.
 State and territory-wide investigations into the unsolved deaths and disappearances of young persons were started in 1993 by Task Force Air by comparing Milat's known criminal and victim profile along with his known modus operandi to cold cases.
 Their list ran to 58 people, and included individuals from the United States, the United Kingdom, Germany, Italy and New Zealand.
-Milat was very geographically mobile due to his employment as a truck driver in the mid-1970s, transporting tyres via Brisbane, Gold Coast, Newcastle, Sydney, Wollongong, Canberra, Melbourne, Adelaide, and Perth.
+Milat was very geographically mobile due to his employment as a truck driver in the mid-1970s, transporting tyres via Sydney, Canberra, Brisbane, Gold Coast, Newcastle, Wollongong, Melbourne, Adelaide and Perth.
 Based on almost identical similarities in modus operandi, three unsolved murder victims were identified who task force commander Clive Small listed as having a high possibility of being Milat's victims: